tamucc-comp-bio/classroom_repo_2024/assignments/assignment_0.md

 unzip shell-lesson-data.zip
 ```

-`wget` is a command to download files with a https web address and `https://swcarpentry.github.io/shell-novice/data/shell-lesson-data.zip` is the web address of the data file.
+In the code above, `wget` is a command to download files with a https web address and `https://swcarpentry.github.io/shell-novice/data/shell-lesson-data.zip` is the web address of the data file.
 Notice that it is zipped.
 You can use the `unzip` command to unzip it.
 Once you have executed the commands above, the data will be in your present directory in the directory named `shell-lesson-data`

 ## Resources to Help You